 Sending / Receiving a DIP message

-Programme Participants from Interval 3 onwards are expected to send a message to the DIP and receive a response.
+Programme Participants from CIT Interval 3 onwards are expected to send a message to the DIP and receive a response.
 Processing of the message is not required.
 The exact IF message is left to the discretion of the Programme Participant.
 This final step in External Connectivity Proving will provide additional confidence.
 The MHHS Programme acknowledges that this additional requirement has been introduced close to the Connectivity Proving phase but as no development is required we would anticipate minimal impact to Programme Participants.

 Market Roles such as EES that are only recipients of DIP messages will not be required to send a message to the DIP as part of External Connectivity Proving.